 conditioners- I can't begin to name them all, but a few are:

 Collars (I highly recommend a Martingale style) and Harness

 Grooming Table- you want a low (24' high, big 24x48)

 Training, Training and more Training

 I highly recommend Patricia McConnell PhD as an outstanding source for training and behavior.
-You can shop on her site for training books, ebooks, DVDs etc.
+Just a few examples of her wonderful books

 Web Design by Connie Bonczek